geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/quick-start.rst

 After a successful run (takes ~10 min), GCHP also produces NetCDF diagnostics inside ``OutputDir/`` of the run directory.
 Again a pre-generated output file is already contained in the AMI.
 Use this :doc:`example notebook <../chapter06_appendix/plot_GCHP_data>` located at ``~/tutorial/python_example/plot_GCHP.ipynb`` to plot GCHP output data directly on the native `Cubed-Sphere grid <http://acmg.seas.harvard.edu/geos/cubed_sphere.html>`_.

 See https://github.com/lizziel/geoschem_data_visualization for more comprehensive examples of GCHP data analysis.
+See `GCHP main page <http://wiki.seas.harvard.edu/geos-chem/index.php/GEOS-Chem_HP>`_ for more tutorials on GCHP.

 .. _terminate-label: